At Miles2Smile, we create

 2020 (September to December)

-We were able to bridge the gap between education and employment with our initiative "Hunar" that focuses on skill development.
-Under this initiative, 25 girls from the pogrom affected areas of Delhi completed a three months certificate course in Nursing and Patient Care.
-To provide for the education of children of the affected families, Miles2Smile started "Sunrise Public School" in Loni, Ghaziabad where currently 250 students are enrolled.
+We were able to bridge the gap between education and employment with our initiative "Hunar," which focuses on skill development.
+Under this initiative, 25 girls from the pogrom-affected areas of Delhi completed a three-month certificate course in nursing and patient care.
+To provide for the education of children of the affected families, Miles2Smile started "Sunrise Public School" in Loni, Ghaziabad, where currently 250 students are enrolled.

 First Trimester 2021